 Permesso di soggiorno

-Throughout your asylum procedure, you have the right to stay in Italy with a 6-month permit of stay called Permesso di Soggiorno per Richiesta Asilo.
+Throughout your asylum procedure, you have the right to stay in Italy with a 6-month permit of stay called Permesso di Soggiorno per Richiesta Asilo (permit of stay for asylum-seekers).
 Questura will give you an appointment to issue you this permit.
 This may take longer than you might expect.

-If you are a Dublin case, you will receive a Permesso di Soggiorno Dublino instead.
+If you are a Dublin case, you are an asylum-seeker waiting for the determination of the State responsible to examine your asylum claim, and you will receive a Permesso di Soggiorno Dublino.